LucasVance/2100/README.md

 ### Part 4: The Solution – "The Ecosystem of Freedom"

-Lay out left-wing market anarchism basically
+Lay out left-wing market anarchism basically and stuff like what benjamin tucker advocates. usury is illegitimate

 ### Part 5: The Roadmap – "How We Get There"

-still undecided on what this could be, but I think this is a good idea.
+agorism, dual power

 ----------